JMuckian94/MSP4_LastLife/README.md

 [View the live project here.]()

-This is a website for LastLife, a second hand video game and electronics store, where users can come to find classic games and equipment that might not be available anywhere else!
+This is a website for LastLife, a second hand video game and electronics store, where users can come to find classic games and equipment that might not be available anywhere else.

 <h2 align="center"><img src=""></h2>